User Permissions Required

 Hover over the edge of the green bubble to adjust the size of the distance radius.
 Note, the size does not save between draft sessions.
 (See an example here)

 ⚡Hot tip: Hold the CMD/CTRL button while clicking desks to automatically switch the availability status.

 You can also change the desk type from assigned, hot, or hotel right using the right side menu.
 The desk type can be changed or assigned using the Layout desk tool too.

 Available = The desk is empty, and you can use it.

 Unavailable = The desk is empty and cannot be booked.

-Enabled = The desk is visible and actively managed within Robin.
+Active = The desk is visible and actively managed within Robin.
 End-users may reserve or interact with it.

-Disabled = The desk is archived and not active in any user-facing features.
+Archived = The desk is archived and not active in any user-facing features.
 Only admins may reactivate them.
 Your organization is no longer billed for the desk.

 - Use the floor overview legend to help measure desk availability.